An SEO Glossary, explaining the common SEO Terms that you need to know.

 Algorithm – A formula used by computers to manipulate and display information.
-Search engines use Algorithms to construct the search engine results.
-The recent Google Hummingbird search engine algorithm update has impacted on how search engine results are served.
+Search engines use Algorithms to construct search engine results.
+Read More: May 2020 Core Update

 Alt Tag – A text description of an image displayed by a web browser when hovering over an image.
 The Alt Tag is a bit of HTML code that allows search engines and the visually impaired to better understand images.
 All images on your website should have meaningful and keyword optimised ALT tags.

 Anchor Text – Text that is used to link to a web page.
 Anchor text links are usually highlighted to stand out on the page and the choice of anchor text on other websites that link to your site is important.
 Search engines use anchor text to understand what web pages are about.
 Over optimisation of anchor text can result in a Google penalty.

 Authority – Ranking score for search engines that determines how likely the website is to rank on search result pages.

 Backlink – See “External Link”

 Black Hat – A set of practices used to increase a sites rank using means that go against the search engines terms of service.
 If you engage in black hat SEO you increase your chances to receive a penalty.
 Read More: A Guide to Negative SEO

 Blog – A blog is a web content publishing platform that allows the user to post content which may include commentaries, news, or views.
 Blogs are an essential requirement for anyone looking to build a presence in search engines.

 Bounce Rate – The bounce rate is the percentage of visitors on your site who leave after only viewing one page with no interaction.
 A high bounce rate is an indication that your site does not match the visitor’s search queries or it contains poor content or weak calls to action.